When the stock markets get choppy, it pays to remember a few key lessons:

 Don’t forget to enjoy your successes

-If then, you’ve benefitted from a long bull run (upward movement) in the value of shares, or even from a sudden upwardly volatile swing, you should think seriously about taking some profits.
+If then, you’ve benefited from a long bull run (upward movement) in the value of shares, or even from a sudden upwardly volatile swing, you should think seriously about taking some profits.
 Selling a portion of your shares or funds at a good price will enable you to enjoy some gains, whilst protecting you against a sudden dip in the market.
 The portion you keep still has the opportunity to benefit from continued growth if the market stays buoyant for longer.

 If you’ve made significant gains, you should also consider offsetting these against any losses.
 Harvesting loss can be an important tool to help you reduce your tax bill now and in the future.
 For example, if Fund X has fallen in value, you could sell it and offset the loss against the increase in value of Fund Y, so eliminating some or all of the Capital Gains Tax you would otherwise owe on Fund Y.